System Composer Concepts

 Create a profile in the Profile Editor and add stereotypes to it with properties.
-Apply the stereotype to a component, and set the property value.
+Apply the stereotype to a component, and set the property value in the Property Inspector.

 Manage and Verify Requirements

-Use Simulink Test™ to create a test harness for a System Composer component to validate simulation results and verify design in the Test Manager.
+Use Simulink Test™ to create a test harness for a System Composer component to validate simulation results and verify design in the Test Manager (Simulink Test).
 This functionality requires a Simulink Test license.

 Create Custom Views

 Apply a view filter to generate an element group of components for the view in the Architecture Views Gallery.